Ngoakor12/morse-code-translator/README.md

 # morse-code-translator
-Algorithm to translate normal alphabet characters to morse code characters vice versa
+Algorithm to translate normal alphabet characters to morse code characters and vice versa